Young Roscommon man 'displayed kindness and genuine care for others' - funeral hears

 Liam’s family, young people and his predeceased family members were prayed for during the Prayers of the Faithful.

-Speaking on behalf of the family, Clara, Liam’s older sister, expressed her sincere gratitude to the community for the help and support they have provided to the Dunne family.
+Speaking on behalf of the family, Clara, Liam’s older sister, expressed her sincere gratitude to the community for the help and support they have provided to the family.

+In her eulogy, Clara described the effect Liam had on the people in his life.
 “His laughter was contagious and his smile was infectious.
 Liam had this warm, playful smile and beautiful blue eyes that could light up a room in an instant.
-Liam loved having fun more than anyone.”
+Liam loved having fun more than anyone," she said.

-Clara also remembered her brother’s deep passion for soccer, “The pitch was a second home to him, and the people he shared it with meant the world to him.
+Clara also remembered her brother’s deep passion for soccer.
+“The pitch was a second home to him, and the people he shared it with meant the world to him.
 Whether it was cheering on from the sidelines, watching a game from home, kicking a ball around or simply being part of the team, it brought happiness and a sense of purpose to him.”

-“They went down every single possible avenue looking for answers to Liam's condition, be that conventional or alternative.
+Speaking about their parents, Clara said it was “as if they were handpicked for him.
+They went down every single possible avenue looking for answers to Liam's condition, be that conventional or alternative.
 Mum and dad, the care and love that you have shown to Liam is unmatched and unwavering.”

 Cherished son of Róisín and Gary, and much-loved twin brother of Rory and loving brother of Clara.
 He will be forever missed and lovingly remembered by his family, grandparents, aunts, uncles, cousins, and his wide circle of friends.